How It Works

 This way if your dog ever gets out of the front of your house, they will have a boundary area there as well.

 This is a great way to add security for your dog by having a zone in your front yard and it costs the same as a double loop in the back yard!

 As you can see in the diagram, this is accomplished by trenching the wire towards the house in the middle of your yard.
 If you have a driveway that extends on one whole side of your house, that could present some challenges but we are always happy to come and look at your property and give a free estimate!

 How do you cross the driveway?

 For an asphalt driveway, we trim a saw blade width, the length of your driveway.
-This trimming only goes down about 3/4 of an inch.
-The boundary wire is laid in the area and then resealed.
-It is typically the only visible evidence of having a hidden dog fence.
+This trimming only goes down about 1 inch.
+The boundary wire is laid in that line and then resealed.
+It is typically the only visible evidence of having a dog fence.

 If you are putting in a new driveway or building a new home, you can have a simple pvc pipe installed under your new driveway and we can use that for the boundary wire!